 - Lupin III (Green Jacket) has thick lines, and a dark colour palette with high saturation.

 - Lupin III (Red Jacket) used thinner lines, and rounder shapes.
 The colour palette was much lighter this time, with lower saturation, and character designs closer to the then-current manga series.

 - Lupin III (Pink Jacket) was somewhere between the two in terms of saturation, using a mix of bright and medium colours.
 The shapes were often very curvy, especially in the first few episodes.
 The characters look even closer to the manga, before starting to get looser and cruder as the show goes on.
 Except for one movie, the animation style used here is never repeated.

-- For several decades, the Lupin III Yearly Specials would have different character designs depending on who directed.
+- For most of the 90s, the Lupin III Yearly Specials would have different character designs depending on who directed.
 At The Turn Of The Millenium, the style settled down into something closer to the "Red Jacket" series, with updated colour palettes and techniques, every year.
-This style is still in use.

-- The release of Lupin III: The Woman Called Fujiko Mine brought the franchise to a new style, one inspired by the original "Green Jacket" series, with darker lines, multiple Art Shifts, and a tendency for more lines, as well.
+- The release of Lupin III: The Woman Called Fujiko Mine brought the franchise to a new style, one inspired by not only the original manga series, but gothic art, with darker colors, multiple Art Shifts, and a tendency for more lines, as well.
 The art style returned in Gravestone of Daisuke Jigen and The Bloodspray of Goemon Ishikawa, but without the gothic influence, and a "smoother" look overall.

 - Sailor Moon Crystal sees a shift from its 1992 predecessor not only due to improvements in technology allowing better animation than 1992, but as a result of deliberate effort to more closely resemble the manga.
 All the characters look taller and thinner than their 1990s anime versions.